php-fig/fig-standards/proposed/module-identification.md

 Following [Semver][] snapshots will be greater than release candidates and less than the final released version: 1.0.0-rc.1 < 1.0.0-snapshot.20120903101744 < 1.0.0

+The [Semver][] rules say that the extra is compared lexically (see rule #12).
+You may use any string, for example "1.0.0-revision.3224" or "1.0.0-build.3344" in your version number but be aware that:
+- using names other than "alpha", "beta", "rc" and "snapshot" may confuse people.
+- build tools may order your version on wrong positions.

+To have a build number applied to a stable release you can use the plus sign, for example:
+"1.0.0+build.3344".
+See examples in [SemVer][] rule #12.

 6. Namespace mapping